 When you get into the back seat of an Uber, you are able to trust the driver due to the fact that they are subject to rigorous safety standards, including background checks, driving record requirements, and more.
-However, no amount of safety protocols will ever guarantee that you won’t be involved in an accident as an Uber passenger or with an Uber driver while in your own vehicle, both of which can lead to some confusion about who to file an insurance claim against and how to get the money you deserve.
+However, a Pensacola car accident lawyer knows that no amount of safety protocols will ever guarantee that you won’t be involved in an accident as an Uber passenger or with an Uber driver while in your own vehicle, both of which can lead to some confusion about who to file an insurance claim against and how to get the money you deserve.

 Contact Fasig | Brooks For a Free Consultation Today

 We offer a free consultation for people who have been hurt in accidents involving Uber, Lyft, or other ridesharing services.
 Whether you were a paying passenger of the rideshare service or you were in another vehicle entirely, you will need to go through some preliminary steps to determine which insurance policy you will file a claim against.
 This step only begins the process of getting the money you actually deserve, which, no matter the type of insurance you file a claim with, will require a hands-on approach.
 Insurance companies, regardless of their policy limits, focus on settling claims as quickly as possible, for as little as possible, and your situation will likely be no different.

 Read more below about Uber accidents, and contact our law firm as soon as possible to get started on your case today.
 We look forward to speaking with you and helping you reach a fair settlement, so you are able to move forward with your life without taking on the added financial burdens of someone else’s negligent or reckless driving.